jakobzhao/geog4572/lectures/lec04/part01/readme.md

 Now you can access your site **http://localhost** without specifying a port.

-Other than setting up a Server environment through python SimpleHTTPServer, you can also If you work in Webstorm (what we suggested for this course), you do not need to start the Python server by inputting commands in the Terminal or Command promt.
+Other than setting up a Server environment through python SimpleHTTPServer, you can also use Webstorm (what we suggested for this course).
 In Webstorm's main window, click one of the browser icons at the top right, a server environment will automatically launch, and a browser showing the web page will be opened up.

 ![](img/webstorm.jpg)